osule/django-envie/docs/03-importing.rst

     convertfiletovars()

-Finally, your can access set environment variables by doing using the following.
+Finally, you can access set environment variables by doing the following in your project settings file.

 .. code-block:: python

     SECRET_KEY = os.getenv('SECRET_KEY')